donations of legal entities

 Legal entities and self-employed persons may claim tax relief if they donate to non-profit legal entities.
 Potential recipients of donations are primarily NGOs, and also public institutes, syndicates etc.

 A taxpayer may claim tax relief up to an amount corresponding to 1 % of their revenue, if they donate for humanitarian purposes, disabled persons’ assistance, social assistance, charitable, scientific, educational, health, sporting, cultural, ecological, and religious purposes, and purposes of general interest.
-Apart from this tax relief, a taxpayer may claim additional tax relief up to an amount corresponding to 0.2 % of their revenue if they donate for cultural or sporting purposes or for voluntary societies established for protection against natural and other disasters and who in the public interest perform activities for the aforementioned purposes.
-The legal entity may claim additional reductions of the tax base up to an amount corresponding to 3.8 % of the legal entity’s taxable income for amounts paid to top-level sports program providers for investments in top-level sports.
+Apart from this tax relief, a taxpayer may claim additional tax relief up to an amount corresponding to 0.2 % of their revenue if they donate for cultural or sporting purposes or to NGOs established for protection against natural and other disasters and who in the public interest perform activities for the aforementioned purposes.

 Tax relief for donations made for humanitarian, publicly beneficial and other purposes (up to 1 % of revenue)